katharinalisalin/demo-bug-template/contribution.md

   [request a change]: requesting-a-change.md
   [ask a question]: https://github.com/squidfunk/mkdocs-material/discussions

-## Before contributing

-Our community is vast and includes many curious people who open new discussions or issues multiple times a day and are filling the issue tracker or the discussion board with a lot of valuable knowledge.
-Therefore, we see our issue tracker and the discussion board as a knowledge base that is an important addition to our documentations and brings value to both new and experienced users of Material for MkDocs.

-Before opening a discussion, an issue or commenting

-- Issues: Is this the right issue template for my request?
-- Discussions: Is my request related to this discussion or should I open a new one and link the old one?
-- Blog post: Is my comment directly related to this blog post or should I open a discussion and link the blog post?

-issues and discusion can't be deleted – they will stay in this project _forever_, for _everybody_ to read

 ### Code of Conduct

 When opening an issue, you should keep the following things in mind: